aws-quickstart/cdk-eks-blueprints/docs/teams.md

 The `PlatformTeam` class does the following:

  - Registers IAM users for administrator access to the cluster (Kubectl and console).
- - Registers an existing role (or creates a new role) for cluster access with trust a relationship with the provided or created role.
+ - Registers an existing role (or creates a new role) for cluster access.

 To reduce verbosity for some use cases, such as for platform teams, the following use case enables administrator cluster access for a specific role, and the blueprint provides add-hoc support for creating teams: